Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **Address 111, TADD HIGH**
 - **Register E3-E0:** intensity of edge enhancement, from 0% to 87.5%. **With the same registers, the M64282FP sensor goes from 50% to 500%.
 Only way to remove this effect is so to use register N**
 - **Register I:** outputs the image in negative.
-- **Registers V2-V0:** reference voltage of the sensor (Vref) from 0.5 to 3.5 Volts by increments of 0.5 Volts, cumulative with O. V = 0x000 is forbidden.
-The probable reason is that VOUT can easily go negative if Vref = 0 Volts, which means bye bye your precious ADC.
+- **Registers V2-V0:** reference voltage of the sensor (Vref) from 0.5 to 3.5 Volts by increments of 0.5 Volts, cumulative with O. V = 0b000 is forbidden.
+The probable reason is that VOUT can easily go negative if Vref = 0 Volts, which means bye bye your precious ADC (or MAC-GBD).

 _**The registers at this address have similar, but not identical effect with the M64282FP sensor.**_

 Next registers are pushed only if TADD is set LOW when activating the LOAD pin, if not they overwrite registers at the corresping addresses.
-If these registers are set to 0x00000000, 0x00000000, the whole image is captured.
+If these registers are set to 0b00000000, 0b00000000, the whole image is captured.
 TADD must be kept HIGH by default.

 **Address 001, TADD LOW**
 - **Register ST7-ST4:** start address in y for random adressing mode in 4 bits (0-15).